Client:

 I had gotten an assignment to do covers for a series of classics for Toronto University, and I assumed each classic would have it’s own jacket.
 So I started with a few variations on War And Peace.
 Unfortunately the client decided to go with one generic cover for all, and my Napoleon covers encountered Waterloo.

-Fragedogen.
-A German author’s memoir of World War I and World War II
+Fragebogen.
+A German author’s memoir of World War I and World War II.

 “Good Lord, Pascal!
 Are all your book covers so dark and icky?
 Can’t you do something commercial?
 Romantic, even?”
 Well, since you asked, the first volume below proved quite a financial success for the client.
 The second never quite got the OK for a romantic fiction, but it does has that romance novel feel, I think.
 The white space was reserved for the author name; but just leaving it blank gives the image a certain something, don’t you agree?